gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 and received unencrypted.

-When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP Data chunk with dedicated PPID value = 4242, those chunks SHALL be sent and received using DTLS Chunks with the current DTLS Key context.
+When the Association is in DTLS chunk PROTECTED state and the SCTP association is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP Data chunk with dedicated PPID value = 4242, those chunks SHALL be sent and received using DTLS Chunks with the current DTLS Key context.